jundalisay/superb/content/en/research/mohammad/quran/sura-033a.md

 other wives, even if you admire their beauty, except those you already have.
 Allah is Watchful over all things.

-53. O you who believe!
-Do not enter the homes of the Prophet, unless you are given permis- sion to come for a meal; and do not wait for its preparation.
+53. Muslims,  Do not enter the homes of the Prophet, unless you are given permis- sion to come for a meal; and do not wait for its preparation.
 And when you are invited, go in.
 And when you have eaten, disperse, without lingering for conversation.
 This irritates the Prophet, and he shies away from you, but Allah does not shy away from the truth.
 And